-I originally wrote this in my log, and cross-posted it to Medium.
+I originally wrote this in my old site, and cross-posted it to Medium.
 But I think that writing I put a bit of time into should go here.

 You’ve probably seen the #MeToo hashtag on social media, with women sharing it if they’ve been sexually harassed or assaulted.
 It was started (without a hashtag, I think, but definitely the same phrase and purpose) 10 years ago by Tarana Burke, but got a boost from Alyssa Milano after she read commentary about Harvey Weinstein’s abuse finally being revealed.